FAQ — Frequently Asked Questions

 Why not just record them on my phone instead?

 You could.
 But here's what actually happens: the video gets buried in your camera roll, never edited, never organized, never shared.
-Most families have hundreds of hours of "meaning to do something with this" footage.
 The journal solves the problem your phone can't — it prompts the right questions, creates a permanent physical record, and gives the person filling it out something they can hold, carry, and write in over time.
 A journal on a shelf gets noticed.
 A video file in the cloud gets forgotten.

 The price feels high for a journal.
 Is it worth it?